Use Your Illusion Tour: Notable events

 On April 20, 1992, the band performed at the Freddie Mercury Tribute Concert, an effort for AIDS Awareness in London.
 The band was a controversial addition to the lineup, as many in the gay community were still angry over Rose using a homophobic slur in "One in a Million."
 The band opened with "Paradise City" and closed with "Knockin' on Heaven's Door."
 During the famous "Paradise City" opening, Axl pointed at protesters in the audience and yelled, "SHOVE IT!"
 He had planned to address the controversy between songs, but was asked not to by the band as it would pull the spotlight from Queen and Freddie Mercury.
 As Slash concluded a short cover of Alice Cooper's "Only Women Bleed", Duff McKagan kept an eye on Rose, who approached the front of the stage.
 When Slash finished the song, then strummed the beginning of "Knockin' on Heaven's Door", McKagan walked over to Rose and shook his hand in appreciation.
 Later in the show, Slash joined Joe Elliott of Def Leppard and the surviving members of Queen for "Tie Your Mother Down."
 Rose sang "We Will Rock You" and finished "Bohemian Rhapsody" with Elton John and Queen.
 The show was broadcast live around the world via satellite, gathering the largest audience for a music concert in history.

 On November 30, 1992, the band performed for the first time in Bogotá, Colombia.
 When they started to play "November Rain", a soft rain fell over the city and stopped right after they finished the song.
 Rose later stated this was a special moment for him because "November Rain" was #1 in Colombia for 60 weeks.
 Rose stated that the band were at risk of electrocution and must stop to dry the stage.
 The band moved backstage and returned to finish with "Don't Cry" and "Paradise City."

 On December 2, 1992, the band performed in Santiago, Chile, at Estadio Nacional in front of 85,535 people, breaking an attendance record in the stadium.
 At their arriving at Chile, Rose attacked some graphic reporters and a cameraman was injured.
 Before the concert, Rose got drunk and arrived at the stadium two hours late.
-While the band performed "Civil War" some people threw bottles to the stage, and Rose stopped four minutes into the show.
+While the band performed "Civil War" some people threw bottles to the stage, and Rose stopped four minutes into the show, ejecting an audience member.
 The concert ended with 50 people arrested outside the stadium, and a teenage fan with several injuries, dying two days later.